bartobri/bitcoin-toolkit/README.md

 Address:     1BtcyASYTqCFWHKjDPhz716j6jwh4SxVBw
 ```

-Create a vanity address, in bech32 address format, matching the string "pry":
+You can even create a vanity address in bech32 format, although they make less
+sense since the first 4 characters can't be used, and the overall character set
+for bech32 addresses is much more limited.

 ```
 $ echo "pry" | btk vanity -B
 bc1qpry94dn0zz805c4rd4fjprc9rzp7cnd5chrmys    Estimated Seconds: 336 of 368